Dyspnea: Definition, Causes, and Successful Treatment By Dr. Artour Rakhimov, Alternative Health Educator and Author

 - chest breathing (due to the reduction in the arterial oxygenation)

 - presence of inflammation and mucus in airways causing further narrowing or obstruction of air flow.

 Exertion, exercise (with mouth breathing), meals (or eating, and especially overeating), overheating, stress, anxiety, attempts to breathe deeply, deep breathing exercises, night sleep and being in the horizontal position (especially supine sleep), poor posture, pregnancy and many other factors are all known causes of hyperventilation.
 Therefore, these lifestyle factors exacerbate the problem with breathlessness.

 For example, physical exertion, due to anaerobic cell respiration at rest and elevated-resting-blood lactate, worsens gas exchange and causes overbreathing.
 This leads to acute exertional dyspnea.

-Dyspnea disappears when a person gets more than 20 s for the body-oxygen test.
-This number is still 2 times less than the medical norm (40 seconds), but is sufficient to solve problems with shortness of breath at rest.
-More information: Hyperventilation treatment.
+Dyspnea disappears when a person gets more than X s (see details below) for the body-oxygen test in the morning while heart rate of the person should be less than Y beats per minute.
+This number X is still much less than the medical norm (40 seconds) but is sufficient to solve problems with shortness of breath at rest.

 This number X in seconds that guarantees relief from dyspneic symptoms) is provided below here as your bonus content.

 New breathing students with terminal conditions (end-stage disease) are accepted on CureEndStageDisease.com with Dr. Artour's Triple Guarantee.